damont/chicascode/README.md

 # Chicas Code 👩‍💻

-A beautiful tutorial website for learning web development, built with Astro and React.
+A tutorial website for learning Python, APIs, and web development, built with Astro.

 ## 🚀 Quick Start